smythp/cv/cv.md

 # Presentations<a id="sec-6" name="sec-6"></a>

 "DH Box: A Digital Humanities Laboratory in the Cloud"
-CUNY DHI: Building a Digital Humanities Community”
+CUNY DHI: Building a Digital Humanities Community
-2015 - New York, NY
+2015 — New York, NY

 "Ebooks and the Digital Paratext: Emerging Trends in the Interpretation of Digital Media"
 Digital Materials conference
-2015 - Galway, Ireland
+2015 — Galway, Ireland

 “To Look upon Verdure”: Transplantation and Cultivation in Mansfield Park"
 Association for the Study of Literature and the Environment Conference